(image courtesy of SA History Hub)

 The Torrens Training Depot was built in 1936 and is an excellent example of the Inter-War Stripped Classical style of architecture in Adelaide, particularly as interpreted by architects working for the Commonwealth Government.
 The strictly symmetrical design of the building and its low scale with simplified classical motifs and Art Deco decorative elements make this one of the most notable buildings in Adelaide of this style to be constructed pre-World War Two.

 The internal arrangement of the building typifies the functional organisation of the Army and its physical requirements.
 All external detailing which is original to the 1936 building is significant.
-Internally the open unrestricted form of the drill hall is the most significant aspect.
+The scale of the Drill Hall interior is also of note.